 Much like the weather, the way we feel changes moment by moment.
 When we are happy, we relish it.
 However, when we cry, despair, feel frustrated or anxious, we wonder what is wrong.
 We see the feelings we don’t like as problems to be solved.

 It is a trap.
 The more you try to fix your emotions, the more suffering you create for yourself.
 Sadness, guilt, embarrassment, fear and anger are not problems to be solved.
 They are merely road signs trying to give you information about what you need to do.
-By learning to let go of controlling your emotions, you’ll spare yourself unnecessary distress.
+By letting go of controlling your emotions, you’ll spare yourself unnecessary distress.

 Practice makes Permanent

 The trick is to keep practising.
 There is no arrival because self-care is like housework.
 It will always need your attention.
-When you do a little bit every day, then your home stays clean and tidy.
+When you do a little bit daily, your home stays clean and tidy.

 Practice something new often, and it becomes part of who you are.
 There is no golden rule for how long it takes to form a new habit.
 Research suggests it can take anywhere between 60 days and 200 days.
 It’s a myth that it takes just a couple of weeks.
 We need to keep practising, and we need to keep doing the work.
 Try not to give yourself a hard time when you falter.
 You’re just human.
 Instead, be kind.
 Pick yourself up and dust yourself off so you can try again today.